 - To usual GP and nurse rooms

-- Access and egress to the building by normal routes
+- Accessing and exiting the building by normal routes

-and will be given the opportunity for “refresher” practice on a regular basis.
+The opportunity for “refresher” practice will be offered on a regular basis.